BIJI-T-J/Biji_T_J_ELEVATE_LABS_Task5/README.md

 ### STEP 3: Exploratory data analysis
 * Through charts and graphs we analysed and found some useful insights from data
 ### STEP 4: Outlier and correlation detectio
 * We analysed boxplot for continuous nmeric columns and created heatmap for correlation finding
+## More details in Task5_EDA_report.pdf